dcnieho/gazeMapper/README.md

 to replace `python` with `python3` in the above command lines.

 Once pip-installed in your Python distribution, there are three ways to run the GUI on any of the supported operating systems:
-1. Directly in the terminal of your operating system, type `gazeMapper` and run it.
+1. Directly in the terminal of your operating system, type `gazeMapper` and run it (NB: this does not appear to work in Anaconda environments, use one of the below methods for those).
 2. Open a Python console.
 From such a console, running the GUI requires only the following two lines of code:
     ```python
-    import gazeMapper.GUI
+    import gazeMapper
     gazeMapper.GUI.run()
     ```
 3. If you run the gazeMapper's GUI from a script, make sure to wrap your script in `if __name__=="__main__"`.
 This is required for correct operation from a script because the GUI uses multiprocessing functionality.
 Do as follows:
     ```python
     if __name__=="__main__":
-        import gazeMapper.GUI
+        import gazeMapper
         gazeMapper.GUI.run()
     ```

-## Complete install instructions for MacOS
+## Complete instructions for MacOS
 Installing and running gazeMapper on a Mac will involve some use of the terminal.
 In this section we will show you step by step how to install, and then what to do every time you want to run gazeMapper.
 Note that it is critical on MacOS that gazeMapper is installed natively, and not under Rosetta or Parallels.
 That will lead to an error when importing the `polars` package, and other unfixable errors.
 ### Installing gazeMapper